mikekasprzak/shrub/README.md

 * Messaging

 # SHRUB PLUGINS
-Advanced features outside the scope of a CMS are optionally
+Advanced features outside the scope of a CMS are optionally available as plugins.

 * ShrubMill - Schedules and Automation